Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives.
-There is no mention of prerequisites, context, or comparison with sibling tools like 'list_project_locations' or 'show_location', leaving the agent with no usage instructions.
+No guidance on when to use this tool versus alternatives.
+There is no mention of when not to use it or comparisons with sibling tools, leaving usage context entirely implicit.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.